le0daniel/graphql-tools/readme.md

 ## Defining Fields and InputFields

+Some types (Object Type, Input Type and Interface) define fields in GraphQL.
+The field builders allow you to easily construct fields with all required and possible attributes, combined with their resolvers.

-It is required to use the Field and Input fields builder to define Fields (output) and InputFields for input (InputType fields or Arguments).
+Field and Input fields builder to define Fields (output) and InputFields for input (InputType fields or Arguments).
 This is required for the Framework to work correctly.
 It attaches ProxyResolver under the hood for extensions and Middlewares to work correctly.